Anish Kapoor: Career

 Kapoor became known in the 1980s for his geometric or biomorphic sculptures using simple materials such as granite, limestone, marble, pigment and plaster.
 These early sculptures are frequently simple, curved forms, usually monochromatic and brightly coloured, using powder pigment to define and permeate the form.
 He has said of the sculptures "While making the pigment pieces, it occurred to me that they all form themselves out of each other.
 So I decided to give them a generic title, A Thousand Names, implying infinity, a thousand being a symbolic number.
 The powder works sat on the floor or projected from the wall.
 The powder on the floor defines the surface of the floor and the objects appear to be partially submerged, like icebergs.
 That seems to fit inside the idea of something being partially there..."
 Such use of pigment characterised his first high-profile exhibit as part of the New Sculpture exhibition at the Hayward Gallery London in 1978.

 In the late 1980s and 1990s, Kapoor was acclaimed for his explorations of matter and non-matter, specifically evoking the void in both free-standing sculptural works and ambitious installations.
 Many of his sculptures seem to recede into the distance, disappear into the ground or distort the space around them.
 In 1987, he began working in stone.
 His later stone works are made of solid, quarried stone, many of which have carved apertures and cavities, often alluding to, and playing with dualities (earth-sky, matter-spirit, lightness-darkness, visible-invisible, conscious-unconscious, male-female, and body-mind).
-"In the end, I’m talking about myself.
+"In the end, I'm talking about myself.
 And thinking about making nothing, which I see as a void.
-But then that’s something, even though it really is nothing."
+But then that's something, even though it really is nothing."

 Since 1995, he has worked with the highly reflective surface of polished stainless steel.
 These works are mirror-like, reflecting or distorting the viewer and surroundings.
 Over the course of the following decade Kapoor's sculptures ventured into more ambitious manipulations of form and space.
 He produced a number of large works, including Taratantara (1999), a 35-metre-high piece which was installed in the Baltic Flour Mills in Gateshead, England, prior to the renovation beginning there which turned the structure into the Baltic Centre for Contemporary Art; and Marsyas (2002), a large work consisting of three steel rings joined by a single span of PVC membrane that reached end to end of the 3400 sqft Turbine Hall of Tate Modern.
-Kapoor's Eye in Stone (Norwegian: Øye i stein) is permanently placed at the shore of the fjord in Lødingen in northern Norway as part of Artscape Nordland.
+Kapoor's Eye in Stone (Norwegian: Øye i stein) is permanently placed at the shore of the fjord in Lødingen Municipality in northern Norway as part of Artscape Nordland.
 In 2000, one of Kapoor's works, Parabolic Waters, consisting of rapidly rotating coloured water, was shown outside the Millennium Dome in London.